egorovdmi/aspnet-web-api-playground-01/README.md

 IMPORTANT!!!
 QUICK START
 ------------------------

-Visual Studio has to be started as Administrator, otherwise integration tests can't run.
+Visual Studio has to be run as Administrator, otherwise integration tests can't run.

 Within Visual Studio you can run:

 - RESTPlayground01 project.
 Just run the project.
-Will be opened a page with instructions sample.
+The page with instructions sample will be opened.
 - Unit and integration tests.
 In toolbar: Test -> Run -> All Tests.

-For running integration tests you don't need to run Web API service separetly, because they run their own Self-Hosting environment.
+Running integration tests you don't need to start Web API service separetly, because they run their own Self-Hosting environment.